8nhuman8/nebular-automata/README.md

                         The maximum number of squares in the image.
 By default, this is half of all pixels in the future image.
-  -ca1 R G B A, --color-accent1 R G B A
-                        The first or (primary if multicolor mode is not enabled) color of squares.
-Color components must be specified between 0 and 255.
-The The default color is aqua
   -cb R G B A, --color-background R G B A
                         The background color.
 Color components must be specified between 0 and 255.
 The default color is white.

+Multicoloring options:
   -r, --random-colors   Accent colors will be random.

-Multicoloring options:
-  -m, --multicolor      Enables multicolor mode.
-  -ca2 R G B A, --color-accent2 R G B A
-                        The second color of squares if multicolor mode is enabled.
-Color components must be specified between 0 and 255.
-The The default color is (r, g, b): (255, 29, 119, 255).
+  -cn INT, --colors-number INT
+                        How many colors will be used.
+  -o, --opaque          All colors will be opaque.

 Additional options:
+  -minp FLOAT, --min-percent FLOAT
-  --min-percent FLOAT   The program will work until nebula is filled with a
-                        certain or greater percentage.
+                        The program will work until nebula is filled with a certain or greater percentage.
+  -maxp FLOAT, --max-percent FLOAT
-  --max-percent FLOAT   The program will work until a nebula is filled with a
+                        The program will work until a nebula is filled with a certain percentage.
-                        certain percentage.
   -fi, --fade-in        The original color is white.
 The color of each new
                         generation will fade into the specified color.
   -q, --quadratic       Each square will be surrounded not only on each side,
                         but also on each corner.
-  -o, --opaque          All colors will be opaque.

 System options:
   -s, --save            The generated image will be saved in the root if no